Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 ```

-### IronCurtain effect on organics customization
+### IronCurtain effects on organics customization
-- In vanilla game, when iron-curtain is applied on organic units like infantries and squids, they can only get directly killed by C4Warhead.
-The effect can now be chosen among
+- In vanilla game, when iron-curtain is applied on organic units like infantries and squids, they could only get killed instantly by C4Warhead.
+This behavior is now dehardcoded, and the effect under iron-curtain can now be chosen among
-  - `kill` : IronCurtain kills the organic object with a specifc warhead.
+  - `kill` : Iron-Curtain kills the organic object with a specifc warhead.
-  - `invulnerable` : IronCurtain makes the organic object invulnerable like buildings and vehicles.
+  - `invulnerable` : Iron-Curtain makes the organic object invulnerable like buildings and vehicles.
-  - `ignore` : IronCurtain gives no effect on the organic object.
+  - `ignore` : Iron-Curtain doesn't give any effect on the organic object.

 In `rulesmd.ini`
 ```ini